The Commandant’s Imperative

 Changing a culture, especially in a disparate organization, is a leader’s true challenge of skill and ability.
 This is particularly the case if the cultural change involves activity that may not be popular or readily embraced by many in the organization.
 In this case the leader announced the changes, explained the purpose and went further.
 The leader gave a fundamental reason for the conditioning run policy.
 As well, he ran right along with the soldiers.
 The negativity died out and the conditioning runs became a regular part of the duty week in garrison.
 The conditioning of the troops of the command improved noticeably.

 Before the above experience, then, and later, as an infantry officer I came to fully appreciate building and sustaining the physical toughness of any unit to meet any mission, especially if it meant weeks in deployed situation and moving by foot.
 Broken terrain made particular demands on troops’ conditioning levels.
 But I also spent a considerable time in mounted units.
 It was my experience that mounted units, especially mechanized infantry, that did not emphasize physical conditioning to a reasonable level usually performed less well than those that did.

-As well, even non-infantry units have found themselves in an active theater in situations that reduce them for their own survival to operating as infantry.
-Any soldier in such a unit unable to confront the physical and other demands that develop, rapidly becomes a liability to the unit’s ability to sustain itself an perform its mission.
+As well, even non-infantry units have found themselves in an active theater in situations that transition them from their own corps or service to operating as infantry.
+Any soldier in such a unit unable to confront the physical and other demands that develop, rapidly becomes a liability to the unit’s ability to sustain itself and perform its mission.

 In retrospect, the commandant was a leader that sticks out in my mind.
 He had the courage and tenacity to set a tough standard, tell his soldiers why he was doing so and then led the command to meeting the standard.
 It was an impressive exercise in leadership to observe and participate in.